shipt/py-volley/README.md

 On initialization:
 - setup connections to the queues using the connectors specified by the components inputs and outputs
-- determines the data type required by the component
+- determines the data schema required by the component

 Once the engine has initialized, it will continuously poll the input queue for new messages.
 When it receives a message, it will process the message and pass it to the wrapped component function.
 It takes the output of the component function and produces it to the output queues.
 It will repeat this process until terminated.